-The Universities Admissions Centre (UAC) releases the ATAR the day after the HSC results are released.
+The Universities Admissions Centre (UAC) releases the ATAR the same day as the HSC results are released.

 The HSC merit lists are published on the NESA website and the HSC showcases and exhibitions begin in January.

 APPLYING TO STUDY AT UNIVERSITY